Things that go bump in the morning

 Glen walked over to the knife and touched the area around it, and felt nothing but cracked plaster.

-“There’s…nothing there.
+“There’s nothing there.
 Just the knife.
-But I felt something!
-I felt this stuff ooze out of it….did it disappear, or disintegrate or something when I stabbed it?
-Did it turn to dust like a vampire?”
+But I felt this stuff ooze out of it.
+Did it disintegrate when I stabbed it?
+Turn into dust like a vampire?”

 “Did I get it?”

 They both scanned the floor, looking for movement.
 Glen picked up the book and peered at the carpet.
 He pressed down, but didn’t feel anything.
+Melanie looked up and saw movement out of the corner of her eye.

-Glen ran ahead into the kitchen and grabbed a knife from the drawer.
-He stood with his feet planted on the linoleum and waited at the entrance of the kitchen where the hallway carpet ended.
-He watched the bump move to the edge of the carpet; it inched upward briefly then fell flat, and he stabbed at the floor right next to it.
+The carpet inched upward and then fell flat, and he stabbed the floor next to it.
 He kept stabbing the knife around the same radius of a few inches and scratched the floor in several places before he gave up.
 Panting and sweating, he looked at Melanie, who had grabbed a knife of her own.

 “Yeah, well, I thought I got it before so I’m not getting my hopes up.”

-In the mornings it wafted this mixture of wet roses and baby powder; he’d always found it intoxicating.
+In the mornings she wafted this mixture of wet roses and baby powder, he’d always found it intoxicating.
 She kissed his chin, and he kissed her lips.
-He wanted to pick her up and carry her back to the bedroom, and try to pretend the morning had just begun when her back arched and she gasped in pain.
+He wanted to pick her up and carry her to the bedroom, and try to pretend the morning had just begun when her back arched and she gasped in pain.

 He threw it to the floor and grasped it while he jabbed the knife through.
-Again he felt a thick liquid ooze out, but he didn’t let go; after a few seconds, he didn’t feel anything at all.
+Again he felt thick liquid ooze out, but he didn’t let go.
+After a few seconds, he didn’t feel anything at all.